vetchium/vetchium/README.md

 - Use [Gomega](https://onsi.github.io/gomega/) for assertions
 - Use [golines](https://github.com/segmentio/golines) to format the Go code.
 Do NOT manually format the code or split the parameters to multiple lines.
 Write a really long line with all parameters and then summon golines to format it.
 - Use [prettier](https://prettier.io/) to format the typescript code.
 Do not manually format the code or split the parameters to multiple lines.
 - [dev-seed](dev-seed) contains a sample set of employers, hub users, openings, etc. Feel free to extend this to cover more scenarios.
 The initial employer data is hard-coded directly to the database.
 The rest are all created via APIs.
-So you need `tilt up` to be running before this.
+So you need `tilt` to be running before this.
 This will also serve as some basic sanity testing.

 ## Engineering Notes